 This simple recipe illustrates both of those points quite well.
 It can be your go-to technique for tender, juicy chicken, and as a bonus, cleanup is practically nonexistent.

 As Joey once said, “If dirty dishes are your enemy, this chicken will be your friend!
-And in the video below, Joey, shows us how truly simple it is.
+And in the video, Joey, shows us how truly simple it is.

-The details: The easy parchment packet locks in moisture, which results in a texture that’s similar to poached chicken.
-The versatile method can be paired with favorite sauces (like barbecue), spice rubs (taco seasoning tends to be popular), or basic salt and pepper and a sprinkle of dried herbs (Joey likes oregano or Italian seasoning).
+The details: The parchment packet locks in moisture, which results in a texture that’s similar to poached chicken.
+The versatile method can be paired with favorite sauces (like barbecue), spice rubs (taco seasoning tends to be popular, and my family loves Sazón), or basic salt and pepper and a sprinkle of dried herbs (Joey and I both like oregano and Italian seasoning).

 The chicken is shreddable.
 The packets keep the steam in, mimicking the environment of a slow cooker, albeit in a much quicker way.
 As such, when the meat is cooked, you can pull it apart with two forks—or your fingers.
 Of course, chopping, slicing, or serving whole works too.